ouya2/weather-rest-demo/README.md

 * The threshold validation only for Melbourne - 7839805, Darwin - 2073124, Hobart - 2163355, Perth - 2063523
 * Other cities still show top 5 launch windows as long as id is valid.

-### To view Swagger 2 API docs

-Run the server and browse to http://localhost:8080/swagger-ui.html

 ## Technology Summary
 * Springboot
 * Java 8